 Vice-President and China Chief Representative of United Way Worldwide, the world’s largest privately funded non-profit organization with a focus on improving early child education, financial stability and health in 40 countries and territories.
 Over a decade ago, gave up career as an investment banker in the US to devote professional life to civil society work.
 Served leadership positions at both leading domestic and international non-profit organizations, including China Red Cross Jet Li One Foundation, Beijing Youcheng Entrepreneur Poverty Alleviation Foundation, Arlington based Rare Conservation and World Wildlife Fund for Nature China Representative Office.
 Formerly: worked for Credit Suisse’s Leveraged Finance team within the Investment Banking Division in New York; also founded own business as an entrepreneur in Toronto.
 BBA, University of Toronto, Scarborough; MBA, University of Michigan, Ann Arbor.
 Currently completing part-time doctoral studies at the National School of Development, Peking University.
 World Economic Forum Global Young Leader (2019).

-International Monetary Fund (IMF) Deputy Resident Representative for China.
+International Monetary Fund (IMF) Deputy Resident Representative for China, senior economist.
 Previously, China Economist in the Asia and Pacific Department based in Washington DC, focused on macroeconomic forecasting, broader China rebalancing and issues on high savings.
+Co-edited the book “ The future of China’s Bond Market’.
 Before working on China, worked on regional issues in Asia-Pacific and published research in a wide range of areas, including long-term growth/middle-income trap, macroprudential policies, corporate leverage, and capital flows and asset prices.
-Prior to that, worked on the Philippines, focusing on macro surveillance and labour market issues.
-Also worked on Romania, engaged in IMF programme negotiations and reviews.
+Prior to that, worked on the Philippines, focusing on macro surveillance and labor market issues.
+Also worked on Romania, engaged in IMF program negotiations and reviews.
 Young Global Leader of the World Economic Forum.
 PhD in Economics from Goethe University Frankfurt.